Rethinking my online identity and personal brand

 I posted only my commercial or published work on this site and that was my "official" portfolio, as opposed to InObscuro.com which was personal and experimental.

 When I added my sketchblog and my social network profiles to this mix, things got pretty difficult to manage.
 I ended up listing up to 5 URLs on all my social profiles because each of them offered something different, and targeted a different segment of visitors.
 I didn’t know whether to list InObscuro.com or ChatteNoire.com as my web site address on profiles that allowed only one.
 As these issues in maintaining my online image showed up, some other things in life started shifting as well.
-It was about damn time I do something about this mess.

 My two domains only illustrated what was evident in my life as well.
-I was leading a double life — being a proper designer with a day job, and in my free time I was as an independent artist with illustration aspirations.
-Most people at work didn't know what I did in my spare time.
-Most guys at college had no idea either.
-Most people who knew me all my life didn’t know anything about it, until I was featured in a local newspaper, with a huge photo of me, interview and all.
+I was leading a double life—being a proper designer with a day job, and in my free time I was as an independent artist with illustration aspirations.

 Every decent marketing professional is going to tell you that in order to succeed in business, you have to have a niche.
 You must have a unique service proposition (USP) that will differentiate you from your competition.
-You must have that one thing that will make your work stand out from all the others and attract not just any client, but your perfect client.
+You must have that one thing that will make your work stand out from all the others and attract not just any client, but your ideal client.
 You should not, under any circumstances, try to offer many different services and appeal to every person under the Sun, because that will just make you look mediocre.

-I moved all my artwork, illustration, design and crafts here - both personal and commercial, and we’ll see in time if this strategy will pay off.
-And if someone doesn’t like my art and doesn’t want to hire me because of it, or they think I can’t do all of this good enough because a Jack of all trades is a master of none, well I say screw that, I don’t need this client anyway!
-(Yes, I’m also using swear words on my official website!)
+That’s my story of creating this web site, embracing the multi-facetedness of my persona and actually using it as a USP.
+I moved all my artwork, illustration, design and crafts here (both personal and commercial), and we’ll see in time if this strategy pays off.
+If someone doesn’t like my art and doesn’t want to hire me because of it, or they think I can’t do all of this good enough because a Jack of all trades is a master of none, well I say screw that, I don’t need this client anyway.

-What I am offering now is all my resources, all that I am here to do in this lifetime — no holding back.
+What I am offering now is all my resources, all that I am here to do in this lifetime—no holding back.
 I want to work with people who understand me and accept me the way I am, and I will allow my website to speak louder than my words alone could.

 What can you learn from my example?